kumu/help/site/basics/faq.md

 ## Is there a limit to how many collaborators I can have in an account?

-No, every hosted Kumu account comes with unlimited collaborators (except for our Enterprise version).
+Every hosted Kumu account comes with unlimited collaborators.
+Our Enterprise version is billed in 20-seat packs.

 ## Does Kumu only create curved connections?